 If you don't need something brand new, refurbished units are the way to go.
 When purchased from a reputable seller like Apple or Best Buy you can save a good amount and get hardware that looks and performs like new.

-Apple Watch Series 3 vs. Apple Watch Series 4 vs. Apple Watch Series 5: Which Apple Watch model is right for me?
+Apple Watch Series 6 vs. Apple Watch SE vs. Apple Watch Series 3: Which Apple Watch model is right for me?

 There are a lot of things to factor in when it comes to picking the right Apple Watch, balancing features with price, as well as ensuring you're investing your money in a product that will stand the test of time.

-If you want to snag yourself or a loved one their first Apple Watch, the Series 3 may be the best entry point.
-It's the most affordable, for a start, supports the latest watchOS software, and still packs in a bunch of advanced health and fitness monitoring sensors and keeps you connected to your friends and family without being glued to your iPhone.
+If you want to snag yourself or a loved one their first Apple Watch, the Series 3 is the lowest-priced option and a good entry point for those wanting to spend the least amount of money possible.
+Despite being a few years old now, it supports the latest watchOS software and still packs in a bunch of advanced health and fitness monitoring sensors while keeping you connected to your friends and family without being glued to your iPhone.